ktonal/pycollider/README.md

 python setup.py install
 ```

+You need to have SuperCollider plugins installed and load them.
+To load a plugin (the binary) use the load_plugin function:

+pycollider.load_plugin("/path/to/plugins/SomePlugin.so")

 Examples
 ========

+You must make sure to load the plugin files before you create any UGen object.

 The following code generates 44100 samples of a 100 Hz sine-wave
 (returns a numpy array).